gregcox7/StatLabs/docs/01-exploring.md

   facet_wrap("___")
 ```

 What code did you use?
-Do you have a hypothesis about why the relative number of survivors is different depending on where passengers were from?
+What is a possible reason why the relative number of survivors is different depending on where passengers were from?

-Attach a copy of the bar chart you made.
+Attach a copy of the plot you made.
 You can do this by saving the chart as a file using the "Export" menu in the "Plots" pane in RStudio.

 :::